Interview with Actress Jessica Danov

 I’m primarily an actor and writer, but enjoy learning new aspects of the industry.
 Drawn to the arts from a young age.
 Used to choreograph dance routines and music videos with my cousins and friends and perform them in our living room for our parents.
 I also spent hours drawing and writing; it was my form of play.
 I started doing musicals in middle school and found so much joy and a sense of belonging in that.
 When our teachers took us to see a professional theatre production I knew it was something I wanted to pursue.
 The arts have always been the best way I’ve found to express myself.

-5. Jessica Danov, are there any hobbies that you particularly enjoy that you would like to share with everyone?
+5. Are there any hobbies that you particularly enjoy that you would like to share with everyone?

 Singing and painting are hobbies that bring me a great sense of personal accomplishment.
 When I need to relax and retreat from the world for a bit, there’s nothing better than a good book!